solo-io/gloo/docs/content/installation/advanced_configuration/session_affinity.md

 ---
 title: Session Affinity
 weight: 48
-description: Configure Gloo session affinity (sticky sessions)
+description: Configure Gloo Edge session affinity (sticky sessions)
 ---

 For certain applications deployed across multiple replicas, it may be desirable to route all traffic from a single client session to the same instance of the application.
 This can help reduce latency through better use of caches.
 This load balancer behavior is referred to as Session Affinity or Sticky Sessions.
-Gloo exposes Envoy's full session affinity capabilities, as described below.
+Gloo Edge exposes Envoy's full session affinity capabilities, as described below.

 ---